linsomniac/spawk/README.md

-# TextChomp Text Processing Library
+# Spawk Text Processing Library

 ## Overview

-This is a text processing library inspired by the AWK tool, in a Python style.
+Analysis, Spawk!
+This is a record processing library inspired by the AWK tool, in a Python style.
 It is currently a work in progress, exploring different ways of achieving this.
 The library may change significantly as it matures.

 ## Abilities